 Sensitivity assessment.
-Resistance to a change in nearshore significant wave height >3% but <5% of the two main characterizing species Hediste diversicolor and Limecola balthica is 'High', given that the biotope occurs in very sheltered locations and an increase in nearshore significant wave height of >3% but <5% would continue to result in sheltered conditions which are within the species tolerance limits.
+Resistance to a change in nearshore significant wave height >3% but <5% of the two main characterizing species Hediste diversicolor and Limecola balthica is 'High', given that the biotope occurs in both sheltered and wave exposeed locations.
 At the highest benchmark pressure (5% increase) the species exhibit 'High' resistance through their traits to live relatively deep in the sediment.
 Resilience (recoverability) is also 'High' giving a Sensitivity of 'Not Sensitive'.